The ultimate drag-and-drop LVGL editor & GUI builder.

 Frequently Asked Questions

-Is PicoPixel a free alternative to SquareLine Studio?
+Is PicoPixel a more affordable alternative to SquareLine Studio?

 Can I move projects between LVGL editors?

 Each tool uses its own project format (.picopixel, .spj, .eez-project).
 None of the three tools currently support importing projects from the other editors.
-This is standard for visual design tools — each has its own internal representation.
+However, you can export, share, and import .picopixel project files, which contain your full LVGL design.
+Importing from external LVGL source files is on the roadmap.

 Which LVGL editor has the best widget support?